ace-wg/ace-oscore-gm-admin-coral/draft-ietf-ace-oscore-gm-admin-coral.md

 # Acknowledgments # {#acknowledgment}
 {: numbered="no"}

-This specification builds on draft-ietf-ace-oscore-gm-admin co-authored also by Peter van der Stok and Francesca Palombini, where Klaus Hartke contributed in defining the resource model and the interactions using CoRAL originally part of that document.
+Most of the content in this document was originally specified in draft-ietf-ace-oscore-gm-admin, which is co-authored also by Peter van der Stok and Francesca Palombini, and where Klaus Hartke contributed in the initial definition of the resource model and interactions using CoRAL.

 The authors sincerely thank {{{Christian Amsüss}}}, {{{Carsten Bormann}}} and {{{Jim Schaad}} for their comments and feedback.
 The work on this document has been partly supported by VINNOVA and the Celtic-Next project CRITISEC; and by the H2020 project SIFIS-Home (Grant agreement 952652).